 We didn’t want to badger people about their lights so we brought Hydro in for the Guesthouse alone.
 A storm took down the top of our wind generator tower and we couldn’t afford to repair it at the time, so we strung a ‘temporary’ line to our home.
 The consistent power has been seductive and we haven’t yet made the move to repair and rebuild our home power system.
 Some day soon.
 Our dream is to install a home power system in the Straw house that visitors can learn to manage and yet have the grid to fall back on if need be.

 It’s been important to us to be engaged in the wider world.
-For people like ourselves who are curious about the ways of other cultures, the prairies can feel overly, well, like us.
 Since we can’t always travel as we would like to we’ve tried to bring the world to us.
-We’re part of a network of farms that invite mostly college aged people from all over the world to stay for a time and learn about organic agriculture – called WWOOFing (World Wide Opportunities on Organic Farms).
+We were for many years part of a network of farms that invite mostly college aged people from all over the world to stay for a time and learn about organic agriculture – called WWOOFing (World Wide Opportunities on Organic Farms).
 Due to the travelers and farm apprentices that have come our way – quite a number of whom have stayed with us for months at a time, we now have an eclectic community of friends.
 We’ve also had the satisfaction of inspiring (I hope) many young people on their own journeys toward finding and working their own pieces of land.

 Through the sale of the greenhouse property in Boissevain, we found ourselves suddenly out of debt.
 We planned our route, saved up cash and prepared an old truck and camper before setting out in summer of 2000 to travel for a year as a family.
 We went east to Newfoundland, south to El Salvador and west to Vancouver Island before settling back home.
 It was an amazing experience to be relatively footloose, forcibly intimate as a family and exposed to so much culture and landscape.
 Although we would do much more traveling, we recognize the depth of experience we can have getting to know a piece of land like the one we are caretaking and becoming part of a rural community.
 We are well grounded here even when our spirits soar to distant places.